Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 17.05/ 16.8 kg

-The heaviest battery in the test: lead was spared.
-But a miracle saved the battery from failure: at the time of purchase, “it” had only 14 minutes of reserve capacity.
-It's good that the experts managed to bring her back to life after the charge.
+The heaviest battery in the test: no lead was spared on it.
+But the battery was saved from failure by a miracle: at the time of purchase, “it” had only 14 minutes of reserve capacity.
+It’s good that the experts managed to bring her back to life after the charge.
 Against this background, the results shown can be considered excellent.
 But I didn't like the price.

 Declared capacity 60 Ah